VoxeLibre/VoxeLibre/README.md

 * Built-in crafting guide which shows you crafting and smelting recipes
 * In-game help system containing extensive help about gameplay basics, blocks, items and more
 * Temporary crafting recipes.
 They only exist to make some otherwise unaccessible items available when you're not in creative mode.
 These recipes will be removed as development goes on an more features become available
-* Saplings in chests (only in mapgen v6, because only 3 out of 6 tree species grow here)
+* Saplings in chests in mapgen v6
+* Fully moddable (thanks to Minetest's powerful Lua API)
-* New blocks:
+* New blocks and items:
+    * Lookup tool, shows you the help for whatever it touches
+    * More slabs and stairs
     * Nether Brick Fence Gate
     * Red Nether Brick Fence
     * Red Nether Brick Fence Gate
-    * More slabs and stairs

 Technical differences from Minecraft:

 * Height limit of ca. 31000 blocks (much higher than in Minecraft)
 * Horizontal world size is ca. 62000×62000 blocks (much smaller than in Minecraft, but it is still very large)
-* Still very, very incomplete and buggy
+* Still very incomplete and buggy
 * Blocks, items, enemies and other features are missing
 * A few items have slightly different names to make them easier to distinguish
 * Different music for jukebox
 * Different textures (Pixel Perfection)
 * Different sounds (various sources)
 * Different engine (Minetest)

-* Free software (“free” as in freedom)
+… and finally, MineClone 2 is free software (“free” as in “freedom”)!

 ## Reporting bugs
 Please report all bugs and missing Minecraft features here: